RhyanRodriguez3/CompSci-Guide/1_Programming_Language.md

 # Programming Language Guide
 Purpose: to be a good enough programmer to qualify for junior BI dev roles.
+Research a lanaugae we've talked baout that intereste you.
+Research their official website and wiki page to decide if thats the language you would like to start with.
+Then learn the langugage you decide to pursure, use youtube as a source.
+Once you learn how to program using that languages syntax and concepts, use coding bat to kick start your code writing, coderbyte with challegnes, and hackerRank.
+Important com sci concepts are data strutures, and data science.

 <details>
  <summary>Introduction to Programming and Computer Science - Full Course</summary>